A day in the life of a nurse and community health officer in Nagaland, India

 At 9 a.m., the Mopungchuket Health and Wellness Center in Nagaland, India, opens its doors and Nurse and Community Health Officer Rongsenlila Pongen and her dedicated team are poised and ready to provide compassionate care and services to the diverse range of individuals who will visit.

 As the day unfolds, Rongsenlila’s commitment to community well-being shines through.
-A couple seeking family planning information finds a welcoming environment where she can openly discuss her needs and concerns.
+A couple seeking family health information find a welcoming environment where they can openly discuss their needs and concerns.
 A child with a persistent cough is consoled by Rongsenlila’s reassurance as she seeks to alleviate the child’s discomfort.
 And an older man, in for a check-up, receives a thoughtful recommendation on how to manage his high blood pressure.

 Nagaland, a mountainous and remote region in northeastern India, is where Rongsenlila grew up.
 Accessing health services has always been a challenge for her community, so when it came time to decide her career path, Rongsenlila chose to become a nurse and live and work among her neighbors.
 After receiving her professional nursing degree, she participated in a six-month community health officer certificate course that was supported by the Jhpiego-led NISHTHA: Transforming Comprehensive Health Care in India project, which is funded by the U.S. Agency for International Development.
 As the Mopungchuket Health and Wellness Center’s community health officer for four years, Rongsenlila works with Jhpiego and her team of auxiliary nurses and community health workers (called accredited social health activists, or ASHAs) to improve the health of every client and the community at-large.